SalishSeaCast/tools/docs/SalishSeaTools/nowcast.rst

-The :py:mod:`logging` module provides the mechanism that we use to print output about the worker's progress and status to the log file or the screen, effectively developer-approved print statements on steroids :-) :py:mod:`zmq` is the Python bindings to the `ZeroMQ`_ messaging library that we use to communicate between the workers and the nowcast manager process.
+The :py:mod:`logging` module provides the mechanism that we use to print output about the worker's progress and status to the log file or the screen, effectively developer-approved print statements on steroids :-) The :py:mod:`os` module provides the interface to the operating system, and :py:mod:`traceback` is used to report tracebacks if the worker raises an unanticipated eception.
+:py:mod:`zmq` is the Python bindings to the `ZeroMQ`_ messaging library that we use to communicate between the workers and the nowcast manager process.
 The :ref:`salishsea_tools.nowcast.lib` is our collection of functions that are used across workers.
 If you find yourself writing the same function in more than one worker it should probably be generalized and included in :py:mod:`lib`.